 Too many operations in one formula make the formula unreadable.
 At worst, this means the spreadsheet can only be used by the original author.

 10. Interrupted Formula Range

 A range of formulas is usually uninterrupted, as a column is typically designed to perform all equal types of calculations.
 Formulas that differ from the ones above and below (or to the left and right) are considered unusual.
-Unusual formulas usually imply some type risk.
+Unusual formulas usually imply some type of Excel mistake.

 11. Referencing Merged Cells

 Formula references to merged cells are problematic.
 A group of merged cells has multiple references, but only one of these is actually the right reference.

 Unexpected ranges are ranges (e.g. number of cells > 4) that are referenced by a function that actually require larger ranges within the sheet.
 If the length of a table is shorter than the reference in the formula cell, chances are that the reference is outdated, or is simply chosen incorrectly.
 Note that for the detection of unexpected ranges, we currently do not support ranges with a size of 50 cells or over.

 A formula with a reference to an empty cell is either meaningless or a mistake.
 You should either remove the reference or replace it with the intended location.

 14. Merged Cells

 It is not obvious how to correctly refer merged cells which contain a formula or other value.
 Problems with adding or deleting rows or columns may also occur.
 For more information, read our Excel Guideline for Professional about merging cells.